Skip to contents

 #> 3 0.1918158

-These parameters can then be merged with the epidemic data, for easy analysis of the relationship between parameters and outputs:
+These can be merged with epidemic output for analysis of parameter-outcome relationships:

 epi <- as.data.frame(mod)